beingaturtle/PAWsitive/README.md

 ## Pitch

-Do you want to play video games and improve your health and wellbeing at the same time?
-Well look no further, Pawisitive is an app that allows you to do just that!
+Do you want to play video games and improve your health and well-being at the same time?
+Well look no further, PAWsitive is an app that allows you to do just that!
 <br>
 <br>
-Many students often tend to forgo their personal wellbeing for the sake of external factors, such as grades.
-Our app is designed to help students become more conscientious about their own wellbeing by game-ifying healthy activities.
-Through our app, we wish for students to build a healthy daily routine that will lead to better health and wellbeing in the long term.
+Many of us tend to forget about these wellness apps due to the lack of consistency and incentives.
+Our app is designed to help students become more conscientious about their well-being by giving them a game that makes them come back for more.
+Through our app, we wish for students to build a healthy daily routine that will lead to better health and well-being in the long term.

 ## Features